Beyound3d/Snake-pit/README.md

 # Snake-Pit-Game

 Implemented a basic Snake Game.
-In this, we have used the concept of classes and some computer graphics functions.
+In this, we have used the concept of classes and library pycharm.

 # The basic functionalities of this game are given below: